computational-metabolomics/mspurity-galaxy/README.rst

 Changes
 -------------------------
+v1.12.0-galaxy1
+  - Bug fix (offsets were not being automatically selected for purityA) thanks jsaintvanne
+  - Exit script without error for flagRemove
+  - Username updated in Toolshed yaml

 v1.12.0-galaxy0
   - Updates for Bioconductor stable msPurity v1.12.0 release
   - Additional columns added for spectral matching (for msnpy use case)